duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Memory Address Register (MAR) specifies the address in memory for the next read or write

-Memory Buffer Register (MBR)contains teh data to be written/read into/from memory
+Memory Buffer Register (MBR)contains the data to be written/read into/from memory

 I/O Address Register (I/O AR) specifies a particular I/O device we're working with